|

 presented on the firm's Web page or other official

-publication, and the way the firm is listed in scholarly
+publication, or the way the firm is listed in scholarly

 publications.
 For example, based on the use of the